Shared ranch: Amenities

-HOA
+Homeowners' association

-The common area, the cost to maintain the common area, utilities, taxes, insurance, and the ranch manager's salary are all shared by the homeowners and divided up billed to owners as the HOA dues.
-Splitting the cost will reduce the amount an owner spends compared to the entire bill for a ranch and to ensure it is maintained and protected in the owner's absence.
+The common area, the cost to maintain the common area, utilities, taxes, insurance, and the ranch manager's salary are all shared by the homeowners and divided up billed to owners as homeowners' association dues.
+Splitting the cost reduces the amount an owner spends compared to the entire bill for a ranch and to ensure it is maintained and protected in the owner's absence.

 Owners

 Shared ranches along the Rocky Mountains sell their ranches mainly to buyers from California, Texas, Arizona and Minnesota.
-People looking for a slower paced life, wide open spaces and outdoor recreation make the move to a shared ranch out West.
+People looking for a slower-paced life, wide open spaces and outdoor recreation make the move to a shared ranch out West.
 The demographic of owners in shared ranches are 50–65 years old, married, hunt and fish more than twice a year, own their business or retired, and have traveled to the West before.

 Valuation of a Shared Ranch

 Shared ranches are the top tier of investment grade property categories accounting for 3% of the market.
 An example could be bordered by state and/or national forest and parks.
 They are generally rectangular in shape and has a good-sized stream that flows through it, then through the neighboring ranch, emptying into a river with a very good trout fishing reputation.
 They have great mountain views, and there are numerous meadows and irrigated creek bottom areas.
 The more of the following attributes a shared ranch has generally adds to the price.